 It affects your health

-We’ve outlined how to fight sickness and stay healthy with indoor air quality; and, we’ve shared how to Stop the Sneezes and help alleviate asthma and allergy symptoms with recommendations to improve indoor air quality; we’ve even introduced you to the APCO Whole-House Air Purifier to help keep your indoor air quality at its best.
-So now, we’ll put it bluntly: poor indoor air quality is going to result in poor health .
-We spend upwards of 90% of our life in home and buildings and with indoor air pollutants, including pet dander, dust, fibers, and virus-causing germs, floating around our homes, it’s crucial to have an air purification system that can clean our air and help eliminate the germs that cause illness.
+We’ve outlined how to fight sickness and stay healthy with indoor air quality; and, we’ve shown you how to Stop the Sneezes and help alleviate asthma and allergy symptoms with recommendations to improve indoor air quality; we’ve even given you a full review of the APCO Whole-House Air Purifier to help keep your indoor air quality at its best.
+So now, we’re just going to say it: substandard indoor air quality will negatively affect your health .
+We spend upwards of 90% of our life in home and buildings and with indoor air pollutants, including pet dander, dust, fibers, and virus-causing germs, floating around our homes, it’s essential to have an air purification system that can clean our air and help eliminate the germs that cause sickless.

 It affects your home

 Not only can poor air quality affect your lungs it can also affect the function of your home.
-Indoor air with increased levels of impurities floating around is more taxing on your home’s HVAC (Heating, Ventilation, Air Conditioning) system.
-Pollutants clog the parts of the blower system and the home’s air filters more quickly, causing your HVAC system to work a lot more to keep your home comfortable.
+Indoor air with increased levels of impurities floating around is more taxing on your home’s heating and cooling system.
+Contaminants clog the components of the blower system and the home’s air filters more quickly, causing your HVAC system to work a lot more to keep your home comfortable.
 Your ductwork can also become dirty more quickly, leaving you with inefficient airflow.

 It affects your workplace

 Many studies have proven that poor indoor air quality can have a very real effect on workplace production.
-Not only can it aggravate the symptoms of allergies and asthma, but the contaminants put off by copying machines, cleaning supplies, poorly maintained heating and cooling systems, and electrical equipment can cause headaches (even migraines), watery eyes, and irritated throats.
+Not only can it aggravate the symptoms of allergies and asthma, but the contaminants put off by copying machines, cleaning supplies, poorly maintained HVAC systems, and electrical equipment can cause headaches (even migraines), tearing eyes, and irritated throats.
 While these symptoms may be temporary, extended exposure to poor indoor air quality (and you’re probably spending at least 40 hours a week in the office) can result in skin inflammation, respiratory problems, and other chronic ailments.
-On the more extreme side, radon or asbestos seeping in through fractured foundations or ceilings can lead to cancer and other deadly diseases and an excessive concentration of carbon monoxide can lead to sudden death.
+On the more severe side, radon or asbestos seeping in through fractured foundations or ceilings can lead to cancer and other fatal ailments and a high concentration of carbon monoxide can cause sudden death.

-So when someone starts talking about indoor air quality, listen closely because it could be vital for your health and for your home.
-If you aren’t sure if your home’s indoor air quality is great or poor, call TML Service Experts for a no-charge in-home analysis and we’ll determine your indoor air quality levels and share whole-home air cleaning plans with you.
+So the next time you hear the phrase indoor air quality, listen closely because it could be vital for your health and for your home.
+If you are unsure if your home’s indoor air quality is great or poor, call TML Service Experts for a no-charge in-home analysis and we’ll determine your indoor air quality levels and share whole-home air cleaning plans with you.